Check out our free overtime calculator, plus everything you need to know about who is eligible for overtime and what laws impact overtime payments.

 It’s important to understand and follow overtime rules for both the federal and state governments.
 If you do not pay accurately over time, you will need to pay it in back pay and may be subject to penalties.
 While the overall rule is simple, there are different exceptions and exemptions, and in some states (like California and Colorado), rules can get complex.

 Most payroll software can handle overtime calculations and are usually updated with the latest rulings.
-Check out our guide on the best payroll software to find one that works for your business.
+Check out our guide on the best payroll software to find one that works for your small business.